Baruch College: Student life

 WBMB Baruch College Radio currently provides around the clock radio broadcasts via their website stream and local FM frequency 94.3.
 The Ticker has been the student newspaper since 1932.
 The school is home to over 130 clubs and student organizations, including large chapters of such national and international organizations as Finance and Economics Society, ISACA Cybersecurity Club, ALPFA, AIESEC, Toastmasters, Alpha Kappa Psi, Sigma Alpha Delta, Muslim Student Association, Bangladesh Student Association, United Chinese Language Association, InterVarsity Christian Fellowship, and Golden Key.
-Most undergraduate clubs meet on Thursdays between 12:40 p.m. to 2:20 p.m., which is known as “Club Hours.”
+Most undergraduate clubs meet on Thursdays between 12:40 p.m. to 2:20 p.m., which is known as "Club Hours."
+Baruch college also has an art gallery on campus (Mishkin Gallery) that showcases various exhibitions that engage and educate the students.

 Athletics

 Baruch College competes in Division III of the National Collegiate Athletic Association.
-The sports teams, referred to as the Bearcats, are a member of the City University of New York Athletic Conference (CUNYAC).
+The sports teams, referred to as the Bearcats (with Binturong being the actual name of these animals from many parts of Asia) are a member of the City University of New York Athletic Conference (CUNYAC).
 Men's sports include baseball, basketball, cross country, soccer, swimming & diving, tennis and volleyball.
 Women's sports include basketball, cross country, softball, swimming & diving, tennis and volleyball.

 Admissions

 The undergraduate admissions for Baruch College are considered to be "Selective" by the College Board with a 43% acceptance rate.
 Baruch College follows a holistic admissions process by considering teacher recommendations, application essay, and extracurricular activities, in addition to standardized test scores and GPA.
-For 2022, the average admitted student's GPA was 3.3, with an SAT score range of 1170–1350 and average ACT score of 27.
+For 2022, the average admitted student's GPA was 3.7, with an SAT score range of 1170–1350 and average ACT score of 27.
 The college has a 70% graduation rate within six years.